Cancer, to put it very simply, starts when some genes in a cell are damaged.

 Vomiting and Diarrhea

-Chronic and persistent digestive problems such as vomiting and diarrhea can be signs of cancer in dogs of the gastrointestinal tract, such as stomach cancer, or part and partial of some systemic symptoms caused by a cancer originated somewhere else.
+They can be signs of cancer of the gastrointestinal tract, such as stomach cancer, or part and partial of some systemic symptoms caused by a cancer originated somewhere else.

 Lung cancer can be primary (originated from the lungs) or metastatic (originated somewhere else and spread to the lungs).
 If your dog has a chronic dry cough that does not go away, be sure to seek veterinary attention.